Northwestern’s State Of The Collegiate Union Address

 The Legal Struggle For A Student-Athlete Union

 Since the NCAA changed its terminology, it has been able to counter most legal disputes concerning the status of the student-athlete as it relates to employment compensation due in large part to the NCAA’s continued focus on promoting the student-athlete terminology.
 In the 2000 case of Waldrep v.
 Texas Employers Insurance Association, a former collegiate football player sued his school, TCU, for worker’s compensation after he suffered an injury that paralyzed him below his neck in a game against Alabama.
 However, the Texas Court of Appeals held that he was not a university employee, although he received a scholarship in exchange for playing for TCU, and therefore he could not be extended workers compensation.
 In the Court’s concluding words it acknowledged that “college athletics has changed dramatically over the years since Waldrep’s injury” that occurred in 1974, and it “express[ed] no opinion as to whether [its] decision would be the same in an analogous situation arising today; therefore, [its] opinion should not be read too broadly.”
 This narrow holding may play an important role in CAPA’s legal argument.
+This highlights the importance of strong legal representation in cases regarding workers compensation.
+Ensure you are getting the best representation possible with firms like Stewart Law Offices by diligently researching local law firms in your area.

 Consequently, the crux of CAPA’s labor dispute will rise and fall upon whether CAPA’s union has standing (the ability to legally be a plaintiff in a lawsuit) to bring suit against the NCAA.
 To establish standing, the National Labor Relations Board (“Board”) must find that the Northwestern student-athletes meet the criteria to be classified as “employees” under National Labor Relations Act (“Relations Act”).
 The Relations Act only applies to private entities, and that is the reason why Northwestern is required to meet its standards.
 Public institutions on the other hand are subject to individual state labor laws.
 Many state labor laws mirror the Relations Act.
 In sum, legal standing will only be established if Northwestern’s student-athletes are in fact rendered employees under the Relations Act.
 This is a tall task based on case precedent, even though it seems justified.
 Unfortunately, what seems right does not always equate to what is legally sound.